guibranco/GuiStracini.Mandae/README.md

 ## Features ##

 This client supports the following operations/features of the API:
- 1. Get available vehicles for a collect location (pickup packages from collect location based on postal code)
- 2. Get rates for a delivery (postal code and package dimensions)
+ 1. Get rates for a delivery (postal code and package dimensions)
- 3. Get the available hours to pickup order(s) in a selected date
- 4. Schedule a collect (register a collect in the customer distribution center with one or more packages.
+ 2. Schedule a collect (register a collect in the customer distribution center with one or more packages.
 Each package can have one or more items/skus)
- 5. Cancel the whole collect schedule (Cancel a previous collect scheduler)
+ 3. Cancel the whole collect schedule (Cancel a previous collect scheduler)
- 6. Cancel a schedule item (Cancel a item/package from a collect order)
+ 4. Cancel a schedule item (Cancel a item/package from a collect order)
- 7. Get tracking data of a shipment (Get all tracking data available from one package - tracking code is set by the customer or provided by webhook)
+ 5. Get tracking data of a shipment (Get all tracking data available from one package - tracking code is set by the customer or provided by webhook)
- 8. WebHooks schema ready (The web hooks models/, ready for implementation)
+ 6. WebHooks schema ready (The web hooks models/, ready for implementation)
- 9. Collect builder (gets a builder for schedule a collect, allowing add items on-demand)
+ 7. Collect builder (gets a builder for schedule a collect, allowing add items on-demand)
- 10. **Experimental** Querying orders (API V1 - non-public API)
+ 8. **Experimental** Querying orders (API V1 - non-public API)
- 11. **Experimental** Querying ocurrences (API V1 - non-public API) **[TODO v3.2]**
+ 9. **Experimental** Querying ocurrences (API V1 - non-public API) **[TODO v4.2]**
- 12. **Experimental** Querying reverses (API V1 - non-public API) **[TODO v3.2]**
+ 10. **Experimental** Querying reverses (API V1 - non-public API) **[TODO v4.2]**
- 13. **Experimental** Request reverse (API V1 - non-public API) **[TODO v3.3]**
+ 11. **Experimental** Request reverse (API V1 - non-public API) **[TODO v4.3]**

  All operations supports sync and async!